euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

             defaultConfig {
                 ...
                 multiDexEnabled true
-                vectorDrawables.useSupportLibrary = true
                 ...
             }
             ...
         }
         ...

-2. Add the required libraries, if not already present.

-    A library is required for Multidex support.
-It can be included in the application build.gradle file, in the `dependencies` block, for example as
-    follows:

-        dependencies {
-            ...
-            implementation 'com.android.support:multidex:2.0.0'
-            ...
-        }

-    **Note**: At time of writing, the Multidex library is a dependency of the Workspace ONE Client SDK anyway, regardless of the multiDexEnabled setting.
-    This means that the above change is included in the Add Client SDK task, above, and won't need to be made in order to add early Android version support.

 This concludes the required changes to support early Android versions.
 Build the application to confirm that no mistakes have been made.